.A Guide to Firearm Transfers

 2) Consign the firearm with us.

 3) Arrange for us to store the firearm while you appeal the denial.
 If the buyer files the appeal within 30 days of the denial, no storage fees will accrue as we will not penalize buyers for delays forced upon us by the government.
 If the buyer does not file the appeal within 30 days we will charge a storage fee of $10 (ten dollars) per week to store the firearm.
 Once the storage fees have exceeded 50% of the firearm’s value we may opt to sell the firearm, deduct our storage fees, and return the remainder of the proceeds to the buyer.

 - Please do not bring your young children with you.
-If this is unavoidable, we have a dog kennel with two German Shepherd’s who love to play!
-Seriously folks, we have very limited space and lots of shiny objects that often prove too tempting for little fingers.
+We have very limited space and lots of shiny objects that often prove too tempting for little fingers.

 - *NEW as of July 1, 2019* Transfer Prices: Rifles, exc.
 Semi-auto/ Shotguns/ Receivers=$40 for each firearm.
 Handguns=$50 for each firearm.
 Semi-automatic rifles=$75 for each firearm.
-These increases are due to the complicated requirements of Initiative 1639
+These fees do not apply when you purchase from us.
+These new increases are due to the complicated requirements of Initiative 1639